openbakery/OBInjector/README.md

 ### How it works

-When the injector is triggered to inject properties to a given class that, all properties of the given class are checked if it matches a registerd propererty.
+When the injector is triggered to inject properties to a given class, all properties of the given class are checked if it matches a registered property.
-Matches mean that the property name must be equal to the registerd property name, and also the class of the property must match.
+Matches mean that the property name must be equal to the registered property name, and also the class of the property must match.

-e.g.

 The injector is configured like this: